 A bolus can be programmed under the following conditions:

-• An infusion is currently programmed on the pump.
+An infusion is currently programmed on the pump.

-• A bolus of the same medication is ordered (i.e. there is a new order in the EHR).
+A bolus of the same medication is ordered (i.e., there is a new order in the EHR).

-• The EHR workflow provides the nurse the capability to administer the bolus from the same bag or syringe using the PIV PCD-03 transaction to send the bolus order to the pump.
+The EHR workflow provides the nurse the capability to administer the bolus from the same bag or syringe using the PIV [PCD-03] transaction to send the bolus order to the pump.

-• No assumption is made about the behavior of the pump once the bolus has been delivered.
+No assumption is made about the behavior of the pump once the bolus has been delivered.
 Depending on the pump type or model it may stop, alarm, or resume delivering the underlying infusion.

 Multistep